alx377/Doge/README.md

 ## Build and publish production image

-docker build -t doge .
+- `docker build -t aleksinyyss/doge:latest .`
-docker tag doge aleksinyyss/doge:latest docker push aleksinyyss/doge:latest

-## How to update prod
+- `docker push aleksinyyss/doge:latest`

+## Prod

 - ssh to container
+- if docker-compose.yml file is not there copy it from this repo
+- copy all the mp3's you want to /root/mp3 folder
 - `docker-compose down`
 - `docker-compose up -d`

-Make sure that DOGE_TOKEN env var is correct on the host.
+Make sure that DOGE_TOKEN env var is correct on host machine